LazoCoder/WinAPI-Wrapper/README.md

 # Details

-The code in the MonaLisa folder is a sample demostration of what the Windows API wrapper can be utilized for.
+The code in the MonaLisa folder is a sample demonstration of what the Windows API wrapper can be utilized for.
 In this particular example it fully automates the process of drawing an image to Microsoft Paint.
 In the following gif it is drawing a thresholded Mona Lisa:

 ![alt-tag] (Sample/mona_lisa.gif)